nganani/node-red-m2x/README.md

     <li><b>msg.sub_topic_id</b> - (optional)
 </ul>
 <ul>
-    <li> msg.topic - The type of object to act on - distribution,device,chart.key.
+    <li> msg.topic - The type of object to act on - distribution, device, chart, key.
     <li> msg.action - An action to be applied for this type of object - The second level entry in the below list. (catalog for example)
-    <li> msg.payload - A json that represent the body for the rest API, only if such is defiend.
+    <li> msg.payload - A json that represents the body for the rest API, only if such is defiend.
-    <li> msg.topic_id - a unique id for either device,distribution,key or chart
+    <li> msg.topic_id - A unique id for either device, distribution, key or chart
-    <li> msg.sub_topic_id - define the a unique instance of sub topic such as distributon's device.
+    <li> msg.sub_topic_id - Defines the unique instance of sub topic such as distributon's device.

     <ul>
         <li><b>devices</b>